VuNKhoi/AviationMap/README.md

 ---

 ## Architectural Principles: Decoupling & Maintainability

+- **Dependency Injection & Testability**: We follow the principle of **programming to an interface** (Dependency Inversion Principle, SOLID) and use **dependency injection** wherever possible.
+This means:
+  - All platform-dependent or side-effectful logic (e.g., location, permissions, storage, network) should be abstracted behind interfaces.
+  - UI and business logic depend only on abstractions, not concrete implementations.
+  - In production, real implementations are injected; in tests, mocks/fakes are injected for full control and reliability.
+  - **Benefits:** Makes code easy to test, maintain, and extend.
+Decouples UI from platform details.
+Enables robust widget and unit testing.
+  - **Guideline:** When adding new features or platform logic, always consider introducing an interface and injecting it, rather than calling platform APIs directly in widgets or business logic.

 - **Routing and Auth Decoupling**: Routing logic should not directly depend on authentication providers.
 Use navigation guards, services, or event-based patterns to handle redirects and access control.
 - **Screen Construction**: Route definitions should use factories or builders for screen creation, not direct instantiation.
 This enables dependency injection and easier refactoring.